The Automatic Millionaire, by David Bach

 - Rich enough to retire early: pay myself first more than 20% of my gross income

-For David, the only way to secure a financial future is to buy it: decide not to be financially dependent on government, employer, family…and look for a stress-free life after retirement.
-To do that, we need to invest the money we saved for our future the money.
+For David, the only way to secure a financial future is to buy it: decide not to be financially dependent on the government, employer, or family…and look for a stress-free life after retirement.
+To do that, we need to invest the money we saved for our future.

 HOW TO INVEST

-The base of the pyramid rests on the safest investments (cash and bonds).
+The pyramid’s base rests on the safest investments (cash and bonds).
 The rest is structured based on the risk level.
 The mixture of risk categories depends on our age (time horizon).

-The second advice is on where to specifically put our money.
+The second piece of advice is on where to put our money specifically.
 He promotes mutual funds or ETFs using balanced funds, asset allocation funds, or robot advisors.
-In the book he lists several US based companies.
+In the book, he lists several US-based companies.
 It is up to us to select the most appropriate service based in our country or region.